Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 - a password-protected archive
 - and a bundled Python environment running under a fake system process name

-I didn’t see clear command-and-control traffic during testing, but based on how it’s put together, this doesn’t look like something that just runs once and stops.
-It looks more like it’s setting the system up so something else can happen afterwards.

 ---

 ## Introduction

-In my initial investigation into the Apex Logistics recruitment lure, I focused on the delivery chain and file structure without executing the payload.
+In my initial investigation into this Linkedin recruitment lure, I focused on the delivery chain and file structure without executing the payload.

 At that point, my thinking was that the main activity would probably come from one of the DLLs in the package, maybe through sideloading.